 Cara Eckholm '14

-In her junior year, she returned to the subject of China in a team taskforce project on relations between the European Union and China.
+In her junior year, she went to China for a team taskforce project on relations between the European Union and China.
 The findings were presented as policy recommendations to the European Union Commission to the United States in Washington, D.C.
 For her work, Eckholm received the Wilson School’s R.W.
 Van De Velde award, which is given to one junior per policy taskforce.
-In her senior year, she will be leading a taskforce on the possible role of the U.S. in building a rule of law in China, and the results will be presented to the National Security Council.
+In her senior year, she led a taskforce on the possible role of the U.S. in building a rule of law in China, and the results were presented to the National Security Council.

 “The Shanghai course was out of this world and the type of experience you could only find at Princeton,” she says.

-At Princeton, she has debated in the Philippines and in Oxford, England, for world championship events.
-She has spent a year as president of the American Whig-Cliosophic Society, an organization with a rich history dating back to James Madison’s day as an undergraduate debater.
-Her duties have included budgeting and organizing events for the society and its subsidiaries, including the Princeton Debate Panel, Mock Trial, Princeton Model Congress and the International Relations Council.
-She also has arranged speaking engagements for several luminaries, including author Walter Isaacson and New York Times education report Jacques Steinberg.
+At Princeton, she debated in the Philippines and in Oxford, England, for world championship events.
+She spent a year as president of the American Whig-Cliosophic Society , an organization with a rich history dating back to James Madison’s day as an undergraduate debater.
+Her duties included budgeting and organizing events for the society and its subsidiaries, including the Princeton Debate Panel , Mock Trial , Princeton Model Congress and the International Relations Council .
+She also arranged speaking engagements for several luminaries, including author Walter Isaacson and then-New York Times education reporter Jacques Steinberg.
 During her tenure, Whig Clio grew to more than 500 members, making it the largest student organization on campus.